 AQUINAS, Thomas (1225-74)

 The most important Scholastic philosopher and theologian of the Roman Catholic Church, which after his death declared him to be a “saint”.
+The religious philosophy school of thought deriving mainly from his doctrines is called “Thomism”.

 See also: Philosophical doggerel about Aquinas.